titomazzetta/SSH-Hardening-Lab/README.md

 ## 📌 Overview

-This lab demonstrates end-to-end **SSH security engineering** on a Debian Linux server.
+This project demonstrates end-to-end **SSH security engineering** on a Debian Linux server.

+The project was developed as a personal security engineering lab and portfolio artifact, while also fulfilling academic coursework requirements, with an emphasis on real-world defensive and detection workflows.

+The design prioritizes observability, reproducibility, and detection signal quality over purely preventive controls.
 It combines:
 - 🔐 SSH service hardening (multiple profiles)
 - 🚫 Automated blocking of brute-force attacks (Fail2Ban + UFW)
 - 🔴 Red-team attack simulation (Nmap + Hydra)